-The length of the Occupational Therapy Assistant program renders retakes for remediation purposes impossible if the student is to continue in his/her program.
+The length and cohort model of the Occupational Therapy Assistant program renders retakes for remediation purposes impossible if the student is to continue in his/her program.
 Remediation actions for unsatisfactory academic progress are required to be allowed to continue in the program.
 The student will be expected to take an alternate exam on the material covered in the original course exam and/or complete a remediation assignment and will be considered to have successfully remediated the course when he/she has achieved a passing score on the alternate exam or assignment.
 Regardless of the score achieved on the alternate exam or remediation assignment, the maximum grade that will be entered into the student’s grade record for any remediated course will be 75%.
 Remediation of any failed course must be performed within twenty-one (21) days of the posting of the failing course grade or prior to the start of the next term, whichever is shorter.
-Students may take up to three remediation attempts (if necessary), one per week during the remediation period.
+Students may take up to three remediation attempts (if necessary) during the remediation period.
 If a course is not successfully remediated, the student’s failing grade will be recorded as the grade for the un-remediated course and the student will be dismissed.
 An exception to this policy is the End of Program Examination for OTA Students.
 This exam has only one remediation attempt.
-Remediation of Term Exit Exams must occur prior to the start of the next term.
-Students who fail to successfully remediate a failed Term Exit Exam will be dismissed from the Occupational Therapy Assistant Program.

 Students may not remediate more than 3 courses in a program.
 If a student fails a fourth (4) course, the student will be dismissed.
-Students that are dismissed due to four (4) course failures who re-enroll to the program will be dismissed upon failing a second (2) course after their return.
-Students that are dismissed, re-enroll, and fail a second course will be dismissed and will have the opportunity to re-enter the program only as a new student to repeat the entire program.
-The term review courses are counted as failed courses.
-The OTA 2060-Phase II Review course is the only theory course that is an exception to this policy of repeating the OTA program upon a 6th course failure.
+Students that are dismissed due to four (4) course failures who re-enroll to the program will be dismissed upon failing a second (2) course after their return (which is a 6th course failure).
+Students that are dismissed, re-enroll, and fail a second course will be dismissed.
+The OTA 2060 End of Program Review course is the only theory course that is an exception to this policy of repeating the OTA program upon a 6th course failure.